Policy Learning with New Treatments: Introduction

-This paper contributes to a growing literature on statistical treatment rules in econometrics beginning with \textcite{manski2004statistical} and \textcite{kitagawa2018should}, which introduced the now-common empirical welfare maximization framework.
+This paper contributes to a growing literature on statistical treatment rules in econometrics beginning with \textcite{manskiStatisticalTreatmentRules2004a} and \textcite{kitagawaWhoShouldBe2018}, which introduced the now-common empirical welfare maximization framework.
 I follow a similar strategy of constructing an empirical analog of the population objective, but seek to minimize the worst-case regret that can occur within the identified set of treatment response.

-Forecasting the effects of treatments or policies never before observed in the data is a fundamental goal of econometrics, especially when applied as a guide for public policy (see \textcite{heckman2007econometric} and \textcite{manski2021econometrics} for a deep discussion, including a historical overview).
+Forecasting the effects of treatments or policies never before observed in the data is a fundamental goal of econometrics, especially when applied as a guide for public policy (see \textcite{heckmanChapter70Econometric2007} and \textcite{manskiEconometricsDecisionMaking2021} for a deep discussion, including a historical overview).
 Nonetheless, the recent literature on policy learning and treatment choice has generally not considered the introduction of new treatments with partially identified effects.
-A contemporaneous exception is \textcite{manski2023using}, which studies policies which change the dosage of a vaccine to levels not observed in the data, but does not consider statistical properties of estimated decision rules.